 Nespresso recycling bag can hold up to 100 Vertuo pods or 200 Original capsules.
 Don’t try to overfill it, or it won’t fit in the collection container.

 Once your bag is full, seal it at the top.
-There’s an adhesive on the flap like most package envelopes.
+There’s an adhesive flap to close it.

 3. Find the Drop-Off Location

-Nespresso has over 122,000 recycling locations worldwide, and they say 90% of their customers have a recycling point near their residence.
-You can find the one that works the best for you and drop off the used capsules there.
-Simply check the Nespresso website for the closest point near you, or use the Nespresso app.
+Nespresso has over 122,000 recycling locations worldwide, and 90% of customers have a recycling point nearby.
+You can go to any recycling location and drop off the used capsule bag.
+Simply check the Nespresso website for the closest point, or use the Nespresso app.

 The Nespresso recycling drop-off points typically include:

 - Williams Sonoma

 Once you’ve found the recycling location close to you, take the pods in a recycling bag.
 Some Nespresso stores have a bin in the entryway or lobby where you can put the bag or leave it at the customer service desk.

 Separately, UPS has a partnership with Nespresso to take recycled pods.
 Even if there’s no Nespresso store close to you, there’s probably a UPS store, as UPS has locations everywhere.
 You can send used pods to be recycled via mail.

 Check if you’ve received any recycling bags with your coffee machine.
 I got two bags with my VertuoPlus with a pre-printed UPS label, making the drop-off easy.